PanosEconomou/notes/Categories/Categories.md

 $$
 sends each object $c \in C$ to the constant functor $\Delta c : J \to C$ that assigns $c\in C$ to each $i\in J$ and $1_c : c\to c$ to each arrow in $J$.
 Additionally, for any arrow $f:c\to c'$ in $C$, $\Delta f$ is the natural transformation $\Delta f : \Delta c \to^\ast \Delta c'$ which assigns $f$ at each object $i \in J$.

-With the daigonal functor we can finally express colimits.
+With the diagonal functor we can finally express colimits.

 **<u>Definition:</u>** A **colimit diagram** or **direct limit diagram** is a universal arrow $\langle r,u \rangle$ from $F:J\to C \in C^J$ to $\Delta$.
 This consists of an object $r \in C$ written as $r = \varinjlim F$ called the **colimit** and a natural transformation $u:F\to^\ast \Delta r$.
 The natural transformation $u$ is a universal among natural transformations $\tau:F \to^\ast \Delta c$.